Taking Control of Your Retirement: 9 Tips For Setting Up A Self-Managed Super Fund

 5. Create An Investment Strategy

 The law actually requires those with an SMSF to have an investment strategy for their fund.
 It should consider the risks and potential returns from different investments, the fund’s expected cash needs and its ability to meet existing and future liabilities.
 It should also include a mention of the make-up of your fund’s investments and the amount of diversification there will be.
+When developing the fund's investment strategy, the trustees must also consider the need for any insurance coverage for the fund members.

-Having a strategy documented can help keep you on track and assist in making better investment decisions.
+Having a strategy documented can help keep you on track and assist you in making better investment decisions.

 6. Record Every Transaction